Yooshwa/Sweetkart/README.md

 # Sweetkart
-This Is My First Project
+This Is My First Repository Project.